 Paying for care or support at home or in your community

 We will ask you to complete a financial assessment.
-The form will ask questions about your income, any savings you have and certain household costs you have to pay, such as your mortgage or rent payments and costs for Council Tax.
+In the assessment we will ask questions about your income, any savings you have and certain household costs you have to pay, such as your mortgage or rent payments and costs for Council Tax.
 We will use this information to calculate if you have to pay a contribution towards the cost of your social care services.

 How much will I have to pay?

-When the assessment is complete, we will contact you to confirm how much your contribution will be, if anything.
+When the assessment is complete, we will contact you to confirm how much your contribution will be.
 All the information you provide remains confidential and is only used for the purpose of calculating your contribution.

 What if I don't want a financial assessment?

 If you choose not to have a financial assessment you will be asked to pay the maximum charge for the services you receive.
 Deprivation of assets You must not give away any of your income, savings, investments, property or any other assets in order to avoid paying social care charges.
 If you do, we will assume you still have them when working out what you should pay.
 Continuing Health Care If you have complex, ongoing health care needs, the NHS may pay for some or all of your care.

 - Residential Charging Policy for Adult Social Care (PDF)

 - Non-residential charging policy for Adult Social Care (PDF)

 If you would like to speak to someone about financial assessments you can contact the Income and Assessment Team on 0161 770 6877 or email email@example.com